 \subsubsection{Video reconstruction loss}

-To prevent the excessive color difference between $\mathbf{x^a}$ and $\mathbf x^\mathbf{n}_i$, we can regulate either their modulation weight $\|\mathbf m_{i} -1\|_2$ or pixel-wise color distance to be small.
-The latter works empirically better than the former in our experiment (Sec.~\ref{sec4.4.4}).
+According to~\cite{yu_facial-video-based_2021}, the pixel values vary within a very small range across frames in the facial video.
+Hence, we need to prevent the significant color change even between $\mathbf{x^a}$ and its negative counterpart $\mathbf x^\mathbf{n}_i$.
+This will also help the subsequent signal extractors (\ie REA modules, Sec~\ref{sec3.3}) to distinguish the positive and negative samples by their insignificant color differences, hence extract their accurate underlying rPPG signals.
+To cope with this problem, we can regulate either the modulation weight $\|\mathbf m_{i} -1\|_2$ or the pixel-wise color distance between $\mathbf{x^a}$ and $\mathbf x^\mathbf{n}_i$ to be small.
+The latter works empirically better than the former in our experiment (Sec.~\ref{sec5.1.4}).
 We conceptualize the latter as the video reconstruction loss $ \mathcal L_\text{vr}$, which is indeed widely used in video frame inpainting \cite{szeto_temporally-aware_2020} and video super-resolution \cite{li_comisr_2021}, and write it out:

 {This loss enforces the LFA module to augment negative samples which retain the general visual appearance of $\mathbf{x^a}$.}